WR 301 Critical Writing in English - Lincoln: Finding Journal Articles

-While the ease of full text multidisciplinary collections (described in the box on the lower right of this page) are easy and fast; knowing and effectively using the databases published by the academic scholarly societies can make your research better.
+While the ease of full text multidisciplinary collections (described in the box on the lower right of this page) are easy and fast; knowing and effectively using the databases published by academic scholarly societies can make your research better.
 These databases employ editors with disciplinary expertise to select the best scholarly presses and journals for the discipline and create descriptions of those publications (individual articles, book chapters, books) using subject headings and other descriptive elements appropriate for the discipline.
 These kinds of search elements can greatly improve the relevance of the articles you choose.

 The first thing you should do when you have a research assignment is figure out what types of article sources are required or allowed.
 Some professors require you to use only scholarly peer-reviewed journals while others might let you use professional journals (also known as trade journals.